How to roast green tea (homemade hojicha)

-Matcha has been gaining popularity in the West, but many people still haven’t heard of hojicha.
+Matcha has been gaining lots of popularity worldwide, but many people still haven’t heard of hojicha.

-It is time we change that!: hojicha is delicious, low caffeine, and a proven well-being booster.
+It is time we change that!: hojicha is delicious, low caffeine, and a proven well-being booster thanks to its aroma.

 In this post you’ll learn how to DIY roast hojicha; you’ll be amazed at the depth of taste you can achieve with a couple of tricks.